unwabuisi/news_scraper/README.md

 ### Future features:
+- [x] Add a confirmation/alert step when clearing all saved articles
 - [ ] Click to update notes that are already in the database
 - [ ] Sort saved articles by date added? (or at least have it in reverse chronological order)
 - [x] When top comment is open set button text to "close top comment"

 ### Personal Notes: